 - Herpes simplex: primary (in children) or recurrent cold sores (any age)

-- Enterovirus 71 infection: hand, foot and mouth disease (children or any age)
+- Enterovirus 71 infection: hand, foot and mouth disease (children or adults of any age)

 - Herpangina (children)